4 Year Average of Six-Year Graduation Rates for Full-time, First Year Students

 All universities strive to retain and graduate their admitted students.
 The federal government's primary measure of student success is the percentage of new full-time freshmen that graduate within six years from the school they entered.

-The table below presents four-year averages of the number of new full-time freshmen who entered USD in 2003, 2004, 2005, and 2006, and also the average numbers that graduated within six years.
-The table reports these figures for all new freshman, by gender, by race/ethnicity, and for Pell Grant recipients.
+The table below presents four-year averages of the number of new full-time first year students who entered USD in 2007, 2008, 2009, and 2010, and also the average numbers that graduated within six years.
+The table reports these figures for all full-time first year students, by gender, by race/ethnicity, and for Pell Grant recipients.

 We use four-year averages of cohort size and graduation rate to smooth the variation for small populations.